HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

-And it is found that 57% of mobile pages have 0 KB of unminified JS whereas 18% of those have 0-10 kilobytes of unminified JS.
+And it is found that 57.4% of mobile pages have 0 KB of unminified JS whereas 17.9% of those have 0-10 kilobytes of unminified JS.

+{# TODO I don't really understand what this graph is showing me.
+Especially compared to last graph.
+These sound small so is this good?
+Or bad? #}

 The first-party vs. third-party analysis in this case shows that 82% of the average mobile page's unminified JS bytes actually come from first-party scripts.